 Entering Chinese E-commerce via WeChat Official Account

-WeChat is engrained in lifestyles of Chinese consumers.
-It is all-in-one-app which integrates social e-commerce seamlessly.
-There are three types of service accounts available for promoting business on WeChat; WeChat Subscription Account, WeChat Service Account and WeChat Enterprise Account.
-Businesses present on WeChat via aforementioned accounts can broadcast information to their followers.
-The information post can be shared, reposted or generate comments by the followers.
+WeChat is engrained in the lifestyles of Chinese consumers.
+It is an all-in-one app that integrates social e-commerce seamlessly.
+There are three types of service accounts available for promoting a business on WeChat; WeChat Subscription Account, WeChat Service Account, and WeChat Enterprise Account.
+Businesses present on WeChat via the aforementioned accounts can broadcast information to their followers.
+The information post can be shared, reposted, or generate comments by the followers.

 WeChat Subscription Account:

-Subscription account is the most basic version of all official WeChat accounts.
+A subscription account is the most basic version of all official WeChat accounts.
 It can be used to push information to the followers.
-The messages sent to followers are grouped in one folder containing all other subscription account that the user is following.
-It is generally used for the daily news and information broadcast.
+The messages sent to followers are grouped in one folder containing all other subscription accounts that the user is following.
+It is generally used for daily news and information broadcast.

 WeChat Service Account:

-WeChat Service Account is considered the most suitable for business and organisation that aspire to access advanced WeChat Official Account.
-Service accounts allows more APIs (Minisite) than Subscription Account and companies are enable to build its own application, get inquires and broadcast promotional content to its followers.
-With the help of Service Account, one message per week and 4 messages per month can be sent to the followers.
+WeChat Service Account is considered the most suitable for businesses and organizations that aspire to access advanced WeChat Official Account.
+Service accounts allow more APIs (Minisite) than Subscription Account and companies are enable to build their own application, get inquires, and broadcast promotional content to their followers.
+With the help of a Service Account, one message per week and 4 messages per month can be sent to the followers.